DMK urges Guv to act against CM over 'corruption'; Palaniswami refutes charges | Politics

 To a question, the DMK top leader said besides filing complaints, cases had been filed in courts. ''The Madras High Court ordered a CBI probe against Palaniswami.
 It was stayed by the Supreme Court on the basis of a petition of the Chief Minister,'' Stalin said, adding the corruption allegations would be taken to the 'people's court' as well.

 Stalin, who is also the leader of opposition in the Assembly, said his party has been receiving graft allegations against several other Ministers too.
-His party's legal wing was scrutinising them and when they obtained evidence, it would also be submitted to Purohit which would be the 'Part-two,' he said.
+His party's legal wing was scrutinising them and when they obtained evidence, it would also be submitted to Purohit which would be the 'Part-two,' the DMK leader said.

+The Chief Minister said the DMK's allegations were an attempt to create confusion in the minds of the people when their leaders faced a host of corruption cases.
+Also, unable to tolerate the huge, positive response from the people to the Rs 2,500 cash support scheme to the over two crore rice-ration card holders to help them celebrate the Pongal festival next month, the DMK chief has now pleaded with Purohit, Palaniswami told reporters at Tuticorin.

+The cash support and a festival hamper, comprising ingredients to make Pongal for the people, was announced as the public were affected by the coronavirus pandemic in addition to the recent, two back to back cyclones, he said.
+Also, the Rangarajan Committee, tasked to make recommendations for economic recovery in the wake of the pandemic, recommended it, the Chief Minister said.